Summer of playGet involved

 Play streets are now starting up again in some areas, read our play streets and Covid-19 page for the latest info.
 In the meantime it is still possible to be outside and public parks and playgrounds are open.

-For parents who are worrying about how to manage this, particularly in terms of informal play on the street/pavement or estate, we have made this list of games and activities that lend themselves to distanced play, without needing to impose too much structure.
+Where children are allowed to play out together, informal play in your street, estate or park might need a bit more managing.
+We started a list of games and activities that lend themselves to distanced play, without needing to impose too much structure.

-Whatever you do, it’s also important – as we would always advise – to listen to any concerns neighbours may have, especially now that many may be self isolating or vulnerable.
-We must all – and this very much goes for adults in relation to children too – be conscious of our fair use of outside space so that everyone can feel safe outside.”
+Whatever we are doing outside, it’s important, as always, to listen to any concerns neighbours may have, especially where people may be shielding or vulnerable.
+We must also all be conscious of our fair use of outside space (adults too) so that everyone can feel safe outside.